apache/mesos/docs/docker-containerizer.md

 ## Private Docker repository

-To run a image from a private repository, one can include the uri pointing to a `.dockercfg` that contains login information.
+To run an image from a private repository, one can include the uri pointing to a `.dockercfg` that contains login information.
 The `.dockercfg` file will be pulled into the sandbox the Docker Containerizer set the HOME environment variable pointing to the sandbox so docker cli will automatically pick up the config file.

 ## CommandInfo to run Docker images